phogotten/CSCI-3300-D1-Software-Engineering/README.md

 ```
 ## Installation

-1) Download the file in our main repository named "Life+ (Ultra)".zip.
+1) Download the file in our main repository named "Life+ (Ultra).zip".
 2) Unzip the files.
 3) Open Android Studio or your preferred developing software (experience may vary).
 4) Open the project in your preferred developing software.